rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 There are two parts of the lifecycle to updating the store, the `actions` & `mutations`.
 When the user clicks a todo to mark it as complete; the `actions` are called.
 An action could involve a call to the backend or some pre-processing of the data.
 Once this is done, the change is committed to the store by calling the `mutation` function.
 A store should only ever be manipulated through a mutation function.
 Calling the mutation will then update the todo object in the apps local store for rendering in the view.

 For example; when marking a todo as done in the UI, the following flow occurs
   * The `TodoItem.vue` calls the `markTodoDone()` function which dispatches an event to the store.
   * This calls the `updateTodo()` function in the `actions.js` file
   * The action will update the backend db (calling our `todolist-api`) with our updated todo object.
   * The action will commit the change to the store by calling the mutation method `MARK_TODO_COMPLETED`
   * The `MARK_TODO_COMPLETED` will directly access the store object and update it with the new state value
   * The `ListOfTodos.vue` component is watching the store for changes and when something gets updated it re-renders the `TodoItem.vue`.

+The implementation of our `important` flag will follow this same flow.

 3. Let's implement our feature by first creating a branch.
 Our new feature, important flag will behave in the same way as the `MARK_TODO_COMPLETED`.
 Create a new branch in your `todolist-fe` app for our feature and push it to the remote
 ```bash